Khaled al-Obaidi: Defence Minister

 On 18 October 2014, he was appointed as the Defence Minister of Iraq.
 In August 2016, al-Obeidi was voted out of power through a no-confidence vote in the parliament, with a majority of lawmakers voting against him over allegations of corruption.
 He is the first incumbent defence minister to receive a no-confidence vote in Iraq after the invasion of Iraq in 2003.
 Othman al-Ghanmi was appointed to succeed him as the interim Defence Minister by the Iraqi government on 29 August 2016.

 Later career

-In December 2017 an MP reported that an arrest warrant had been issued for al-Obaidi.
+In December 2017, an MP reported that an arrest warrant had been issued for al-Obaidi.
 Warrants were issued for 48 defence officials in total, including the air force commander.

 al-Obaidi later shifted to the Azem Alliance.
 Prime Minister Mustafa Al-Kadhimi appointed him as the head of the operations section of the Iraqi National Intelligence Service on 14 September 2020.

+He also serves as a member of the Iraqi parliament from Nineveh and a member of the parliament's security and defense committee.